jfreal/recipes/turkey-pot-pie.md

 Adapted From:
 https://www.allrecipes.com/recipe/215447/dads-leftover-turkey-pot-pie/print/

-Cooked 2019 Thanksgiving alpha and with leftovers.
+Cooked with the  Thanksgiving alpha turkey and again with leftovers.
 Was amazing.

+The original recipes cooks two pot pies.
+I've only cooked either one pie or three so the ratios may be a bit off.
+I'd spice to taste and thicken slowly.

+We removed the onions from the original because I have a hard time with them and the green beans and peas because we didn't have any and going to the store the day before Thanksgiving is not an ideal experience.

 Ingredients
 - 1 cup canned peas